By Sara Whitford

 That’s entirely up to you, but just make sure you know what the limitations are.
 If you think you’re going to prove that you’re a descendant of Virginia Dare, or any of the 1587 Roanoke colonists, you probably need to do some more research on how DNA tests work.
 If you think your DNA is going to help historians finally find the ‘Lost Colony,’ you might suffer some disappointment when your test results don’t shed much light on map coordinates for where the colonists were buried.

-If you’re just interested in attaching your name to something with ‘Lost Colony’ in the title, go for it.
-Just be sure you’re comfortable with whoever has access to your DNA results and what their purposes are for tracking them.
+Regardless of what project you join, however, just be sure you’re comfortable with whoever has access to your DNA results and what their purposes are for tracking them.
 (Note: FTDNA gives project administrators for DNA projects access to DNA testing profile information for the individuals in their DNA project.
 That may include other test results that are NOT part of the project, as well as any other projects to which their project members belong.)

 There are countless DNA projects out there.
 If I were to recommend DNA projects for people to join, I’d probably point them first to surname projects (for Y-DNA tests), and then to regional projects for individuals whose ancestors came from specific areas.
-If you really have a good grasp of how DNA testing works and what the results can and cannot tell us, then you might have fun browsing around various history-themed DNA projects, but to join a DNA project with the primary goal of linking yourself to some significant event in history is probably not the best investment unless you’re independently wealthy.
-DNA testing is not cheap.
-It starts at around $100 for the most basic test and goes on up to $400-$600+ for some of the FamilyFinder and complete genome variant tests.
+If you really have a good grasp of how DNA testing works and what the results can and cannot tell us, then you might have fun browsing around various history-themed DNA projects, but to join a DNA project with the primary goal of linking yourself to some significant event in history is probably not going to yield the kind of results you’re looking for.

 What’s the best way to find out more about my own family history and uncover the facts about the Lost Colony?